 'cause Buchanan is real bad, we're told.
 Just like Haider.

-people's right to know what a populist is has been trampled upon.
+At this point, things get hopelessly confusing.
+Worse yet, the people's right to know what a populist is has been trampled upon.

-be worth money to me to find out who makes these decisions for the
+I am not a conspiracy buff, I don't even attend sessions where the demise of TWA Flight 800 is being scrutinized.
+But it would be worth money to me to find out who makes these decisions for the rest of us.

 Someone, somewhere, does.